 Fifty-year I-bond rates have recently climbed above 4 percent, double what they were a year ago.

 I Bonds are a product of the U.S. Treasury Department.
 I-Bonds earn interest and can be withdrawn.
-Tax-free bonds are held for one year or more, and you start all interest earnings in at least a single payment.
+Tax-free bonds are held for one year or more.
+You can start all interest earnings in at least a single payment.

 What am I, Bonds?